 ● Despite that tens of thousands of infants, the most vulnerable of human beings, accidentally overdose on vitamins and supplements ever year (American Association of Poison Control Centers, 1983-2008; Gryzlak, et al., 2007, Bronstein, et al., 2009-2011),

-...the truth about dietary supplements is that it is RARE event when a person dies from taking nutritional supplements, and proportionally few people experience serious side effects.
+...the truth about food supplements is that it is RARE event when a person dies from taking supplements, and proportionally few people experience serious dietary supplement side effects.

 Accounting for a 25 years time span, it amounts to an extremely low death rate, according to all the self-reported calls (some incidents go unreported) made to over 60 US poison control centers (American Association of Poison Control Centers, 1983-2008).
 Aspirin, in comparison, causes multiple times more deaths every year than any single nutritional supplement ingredient.